You are listening to the Sean Hannity Radio Show Podcast.

 Yeah, he's back out there.

-He's saying that calling on the media to shame Donald Trump out of the race.
+He's saying that, calling on the media to shame Donald Trump out of the race.

 But he's very, he's not biased.

-He was very fair, balanced, and objective.
+He's very fair, balanced, and objective.

-Let's see, Trump, yeah, you know, he made the comment.
+Yeah, you know, he made the comment.

 You know what Mike Pence told me last night?

-It's like two on one.
+It's like two-on-one.

-Do you know that you've got in the great state of Ohio, you got Ted Strickland declaring at an AFL CIO event.
+Do you know that you've got in the great state of Ohio, you got Ted Strickland declaring at an AFL-CIO event?

 I mean, the death of Scalia saved labor from a terrible decision.

-You know, the big three networks, you know, literally all over the comment by Donald Trump and false reporting about the Secret Service and the Second Amendment people issue, and you know, he wasn't talking about mobilizing, is actually talking about, well, maybe they'll take her out.
+You know, the big three networks, you know, literally all over the comment by Donald Trump and false reporting about the Secret Service and the Second Amendment people issue.

-And I went through all the instances yesterday where Democrats, including John Kerry, have done the same thing, except on a much more direct basis, but no liberals didn't care about that.
+And I went through all the instances yesterday where Democrats, including John Kerry, have done the same thing, except on a much more direct basis.

 And then Strickland says, you know, and I don't wish anyone ill, but it happened at a great time.